 HIRING STATUS:NOW HIRING!

-We are NOW HIRING for Lateral Deputy Sheriff's I / II.
+We are accepting applications for Lateral Deputy Sheriff I / II.
 You can find an application below or contact us for a paper verison.
 You must have a California Basic POST certificate and/or have attended a California Police Academy.
 We are currently not recruiting for entry level positions.

 Please submit your applications to: